 So we thought we would write up about our attempt at having a go making wooden rings using the: Wood ID Kit.
 This was the one sent to us.
 It includes a whopping 50 different sheets of veneer!

 Some of them are the same tree species just cut differently, and a lot of these are exotic woods, so this is going to be a really good test of which woods can bend for the perfect wooden ring.
-We wouldn't recommend this exact kit for making wood rings, just because it's a little shorter than what I'd like.
+We wouldn't recommend this exact kit for making wood rings, just because it's a little shorter than what we'd like.
 It is 9 inches by 4 inches, which is the minimum amount you can use to make a ring.
-I usually like a little bit extra.
+We usually like a little bit extra.
 So the bigger sheets are better.
 There's so many in the kit and we're going to find out which one of these work really good, which ones are moderate and which ones just to totally avoid.

 Also, be aware of something called Janka - which means the hardness of the wood.
 The way they measure the hardness of woods, is that they take a steel bearing of about 1/2 inch in size and come down on it with a press.
 However many pounds of pressure it takes to embed this bearing halfway into the wood - that's the hardness of the wood!
 So when you see Janka mentioned, the higher the number, the harder that wood is.